karlhulme/jsonotron/readme.md

 The executeXYZValidator functions do not raise Errors because validation is expected to regularly fail.
 It's not an exception to the method contract.

 The Jsonotron library includes properties that are intended to document the types.
 Without this documentation the primitives are not considered to be completely defined.
 This only applies to enumTypes and schemaTypes.
-It doesn't apply to fieldBlockDefinitions because these should be created from some higher level concept (such as docType or apiResourceType).
-This is because recording an error for a FieldBlockDefinition will be hard to understand since the FieldBlockDefinition.name is probably produced in code.
+It doesn't apply to fieldBlockDefinitions because these are expected to be created from some higher level concept (such as docType or apiResourceType).

 ## Development